CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 # Command line tool usage

-Rahti can be used via the command line either with OpenShift's oc tool or with the kubectl tool from Kubernetes.
+Rahti can be used via the command line either with OpenShift's _oc_ tool or with the _kubectl_ tool from Kubernetes.
 Certain features specific to OpenShift are only available when using the oc tool.

 ## The "Command Line Tools" page in the OpenShift web UI

-The information for downloading the oc tool and logging in from the command line can be found in the "Command Line Tools" page in the web interface.
-After logging in to the web interface, you can find the page here:
+Instructions for downloading the oc tool and logging in via the command line can be found in the "Command Line Tools" page in the web interface:

 ![Command line tools](img/cli_help_menu_3.7.png)

-The oc tool is a single binary that just needs to be placed in your path.
-You can find the oc command to login in one the fields on the page.
-There is a button next to it to copy the command to the clipboard:
+The oc tool is a single binary that only needs to be included in your _path_.
+The oc login command to login can be found in one of the fields on the page.
+There is a button next to it for copying the command to the clipboard:

 ![OpenShift Command Line Tools page](img/openshift_cli_dialog_3.7.png)

-Copy the command and paste it into a terminal to start using OpenShift via the command line.
+Copy the command and paste it in a terminal to start using OpenShift via the command line.

 !!! note